-- A. If a first, second- or third-year student qualifies for a re-examination (see ARTICLEs VIII and IX), the examination may be taken only in the period set aside for that purpose. - B. Re-examination policy: - 1.
-Eligible students will be given one (1) re-examination per course. - 2.
-First, Second-, and Third-year students who are eligible for re-examinations will be notified by the Assistant Dean for Educational Affairs. - 3.
-Arrangements and appropriate follow-up for assistance remain the responsibility of the student. - C. In the first, second and third years, failure to pass a re-examination may result in dismissal, repeating the course, two or more courses, or the entire year -- all at the discretion of the Committee on Academic and Professional Standards (CAPS).
+- A. If a first, second- or third-year student qualifies for a re-examination (see ARTICLEs VIII and IX), the examination may be taken only in the period set aside for that purpose. - B. Re-examination policy:

-- D. Students who fail a course but subsequently pass it on re-examination will receive a transcript grade that represents both their original failed grade and their grade on the re-examination.
-If a student fails the re-examination, the transcript grade will reflect the actual grade earned on the re-examination.
+- 1. Eligible students will be given one (1) re-examination per course. - 2.
+First, Second-, and Third-year students eligible for re-examinations will be notified by the Assistant Dean for Educational Affairs. - 3.
+Arrangements and appropriate follow-up for assistance remain the student's responsibility. - C. In the first, second and third years, failure to pass a re-examination may result in dismissal, repeating the course, two or more courses, or the entire year -- all at the discretion of the Committee on Academic and Professional Standards (CAPS). - D. If a student fails the re-examination, the transcript grade will reflect the actual grade earned on the re-examination.
 If the student passes the re-examination, the transcript grade will reflect a grade of 70.
 However, when calculating the student's cumulative grade point average and class rank, the failed course grade will be used. - E. In instances of repeating the full course requirements of an entire year, the transcript will reflect the year is being repeated.
 The grade earned the second attempt will be recorded and be used to calculate the grade point average and class rank if academic forgiveness is granted.
 Academic forgiveness can only be granted once per professional school degree and is not guaranteed - F. The Committee on Academic and Professional Standard (CAPS) shall, at its discretion and with the approval of the faculty, allow a student to correct failing grades by repeating a course, in which case the grading standards set forth in Section 4 of ARTICLE X shall apply; or may require that the entire course requirements for the year be repeated in which case the grading standards of Section 5, ARTICLE X shall apply.
-In either instance, the student's class rank for the year and as a cumulative GPA will be established within the new class, of which he/she has become a member. - G. Failure to sit for a re-examination unless excused in advance by the course instructor will result in a failure for the examination.
+In either instance, the student's class rank for the year and cumulative GPA will be established within the new class, of which he/she has become a member. - G. Failure to sit for a re-examination unless excused in advance by the course instructor will result in a failure for the examination.